GerHobbelt/cef-wiki/ContributingWithGit.md

 ## Coding Style

 CEF uses the [Chromium coding style](https://chromium.googlesource.com/chromium/src/+/master/styleguide/styleguide.md).
-All C/C++/ObjC code must be formatted using the fix_style tool.
+All C/C++, ObjC and Java code must be formatted using the fix_style tool.
 For example, to fix the style of the unstaged files in your CEF Git checkout:

 ```
 cd /path/to/chromium/src/cef